vulnsystem/OpenssLabs/grpc-auth-secp256k1/README.md

+> The lab is not successful, I am trying to fix it.

-Today we will learn how to secure the [gRPC connection using TLS](https://www.gitcoins.io/docs/next/grpc-auth-labs).
+Today we will learn how to secure the [gRPC connection with secp256k1](https://www.gitcoins.io/docs/next/grpc-auth-labs).

 ![grpc](https://www.gitcoins.io/assets/images/grpc-2b88fa6714071d12c164ea4cb2a00d14.svg)